prachigauriar/Task/README.md

 Task.framework is fully documented, so if you’d like more information about how a class works, take a look at the class header.
 Also, the `Example-iOS` subdirectory contains a fairly involved example that includes a custom `TSKTask` subclass, external conditions, and task workflow delegate methods.
-In particular, `‑[TaskViewController initializeWorkflow]` is a great place to experiment with your own task workflow configurations, whose progress can be visualized by running the example app.
+In particular, `WorkflowViewController.initializeWorkflow()` is a great place to experiment with your own task workflow configurations, whose progress can be visualized by running the example app.